Why Cork Flooring Is A Sound Idea

 Cork has long been known as a sound-deadening material, as well as being easy on the feet.
 These advantages come from the basic cellular structure of cork.
 It is made of millions of 14-sided cells, put together much like a honeycomb.
 That particular design breaks apart sound waves, which means the sound can’t travel as far as it might through other materials.
 The result is that sound stops when it hits the cork.
-That’s why for so many years, cork has been used effectively in recording studios, libraries, movie theaters and meditation rooms.
+That’s why for so many years, cork has been used effectively as sound proof flooring in recording studios, libraries, movie theaters and meditation rooms.

 Where to Use Cork Flooring

 Cork used to be found only in tiles, which were used on ceilings and walls to deaden sound.
 But now that cork flooring has caught on, homeowners are realizing the many advantages of this handsome material.
 Cork flooring works well on its own, but it can also be installed as a subfloor, underneath some other type of flooring.
 Though the sound-deadening properties won’t be as pronounced, there will definitely still be a difference.